-(Originally Published on 7/27/2017- Updated on 8/9/2017)
+(Originally Published on 7/27/2017- Most recent update on 10/21/2017)

-It was no surprise, perhaps, that Jonathan Riley-Smith was cited the most by these historians, with 22 mentions of his various works.
+It was no surprise, perhaps, that Jonathan Riley-Smith was cited the most by these historians, with 31 mentions of his various works.
 Overall, British historians dominate the ranking.

 The Top Five

-- Jonathan Riley-Smith with 22 mentions.
+- Jonathan Riley-Smith with 31 mentions.

-- Christopher Tyerman with 12 mentions.
+- Christopher Tyerman with 14 mentions.

-- Carole Hillenbrand with 10 mentions.
+- Carole Hillenbrand with 13 mentions.

-- Steven Runciman with 9 mentions.
+- Norman Housley with 12 mentions.

-Again, this is based on the rankings of 21 medieval historians who had submitted their lists as of August 9, 2017.
+Again, this is based on the rankings of 33 medieval historians who had submitted their lists as of October 21, 2017.
 In cases where historians submitted two lists, one for the impact of books on the field and another for personal impact (see Cecilia Gaposchkin’s contribution), I only included those considering the impact on the field.
 If someone submitted more than 10 choices (See Andrew D. Buck’s list), I only used the first 10 choices.
 If anyone notices any counting errors, please email me at firstname.lastname@example.org and I will update immediately.

 N.B.
 As additional contributors submit their rankings in the future, I will periodically update and reissue this list.
 This is an ongoing project.
-I also intend (eventually) to post a ranking of the most mentioned books, rather than historians.